forcedotcom/salesforcedx-vscode/docs/_articles/en/codebuilder/cb-start.md

 2. Select either sandbox or a developer org.
 3. Enter an alias for the org, for example, dev_pro_sandbox or my_playground.
 4. A code is displayed in a text box. click **Connect**.
-6. Log in with the relevant username and password.
+5. Log in with the relevant username and password.
 Click **Allow**.
-7. Click **Continue**.
+6. Click **Continue**.
 You’re now connected to a different org, and its name is visible in the status bar at the bottom.

-8. Once you authorize an org, we create a connected app that takes care of future authorizations so you don't have to continually log in.
+Once you authorize an org, we take care of future authorizations so you don't have to continually log in.
 Just click the org’s name and then choose the org from the list.

 ## Create, Retrieve, and Deploy a Custom Field
 Let’s add a custom field to an object in our org and pull its metadata into our Code Builder project.